Take a `moderndive` into introductory linear regression with R

 statistical programming language for statistical analysis is not new,

-recent developments such as the tidyverse
+recent developments such as the tidyverse suite of packages

 have made statistical computation with R accessible to a broader